mungaig/git-test/Quiz.md

 Hi Jorge,

 Thank you for writing to us.
-From our end, we are to verify that JorgeLLC exists as an organization account registered under username *freebird72* as the sole owner.
+From our end, we are able to verify that JorgeLLC exists as an organization account registered under username *freebird72* as the sole owner.
 We also noted that your account - jorge2010 - was never a member of the organization.
 Furthermore, the account was never had another owner.

-As the only owner of the organization, Freebird is the only person in the who is in a position to effect the change of ownership.
+As the only owner of the organization, Freebird is the only person in a position to effect the change of ownership.
 Given that your account was never a member of the organization, you'd need them to add you as a member first and then make you an owner of the organization.

 While we empathize with you and with all these in mind, we regret to inform you that we are not in a position to assist with your request.
 Kindly note that GitHub does not change account ownership or transfer code without a court order.
 We also do not to arbitrate rightful ownership of accounts.

 We recommend that you try to get into contact with Freebird and come to an agreement on the transfer of account ownership.
 This often results in a faster resolution of the matter as opposed to going to court.

+You can find out more about [transsfering organization ownership](https://docs.github.com/en/organizations/managing-organization-settings/transferring-organization-ownership) from our docs.
+Please reach out if you require further clarification.

 Best regards,
 Geoffrey Mungai